svigerske/trac-to-github/Home.md

 ### Applying mercurial patches

 During the transition from mercurial to git, you may want or need to apply some patches produced by mercurial.
-You can use the standard Unix tool `patch` for this, or you can use `git apply`.
-The main thing to realize, for either approach, is that the sage directory structure has changed, and you will need to account for this.
-The sage library is now in `SAGE_ROOT/src` instead of `SAGE_ROOT/devel/sage`.

-If you are in the `SAGE_ROOT` directory, you can apply a patch with

-    git apply --directory=src --ignore-space-change --whitespace=fix PATCHFILE
+The easiest way to do this is with `sage --dev import-patch` (see the help for more details).

 ### Example usage